"What is high blood pressure (hypertension)?

-Intentional or accidental overdosage with Betapace (sotalol hydrochloride) has rarely resulted in death.
+Intentional or accidental overdosage with sotalol has resulted in death.

 Heart Block: (second and third degree) transvenous cardiac pacemaker.